 “There may be only one exception, namely protocols.
 European Directive 2003/63/EC contains the requirement to retain “all written opinions on the protocol and procedures”.
 However, even this does not suggest keeping drafts, merely any “written comments” on the protocol.
 Furthermore, the requirement to retain “all written opinions” could be interpreted to apply only to the final protocol and approved procedures, rather than to draft documents.”

-“Some systems actually delete all draft version a specified number of days (e.g. 30 days) after the document is approved.
+“Some systems actually delete all draft versions a specified number of days (e.g. 30 days) after the document is approved.
 Part of the discussion for that decision was performance concerns if having to maintain minor versions.
-Also it was augmented that only things relevant enough to actually be approved should be retained in the system.”
+Also, it was augmented that only things relevant enough to actually be approved should be retained in the system.”

 “If a health authority is inspecting to Track Changes versions, then there is a bigger problem than just what is in the files.”